Wilfred Talbot Smith: O.T.O. British Columbia Lodge No. 1: 1915–1922

-Smith also decided to join the Ordo Templi Orientis (O.T.O.), an occult organization whose British branch, the Mysteria Magica Maxima (MMM), was run by Crowley, who used it to promote Thelema.
+Smith also decided to join Ordo Templi Orientis (O.T.O.), an occult organization whose British branch, the Mysteria Magica Maxima (MMM), was run by Crowley, who used it to promote Thelema.
 In January 1915, Smith signed up to the MMM, and in April went through the Minerval degree initiation at the British Columbia Lodge No. 1.
 In May, he took part in the Lodge's public performance of a 'Rite of Isis' (composed by C.S.
 Jones assisted by H. E. White) which it was hoped would attract further members.
 In a private capacity, he meanwhile continued performing his A∴A∴ practices, and also began experimenting with the entheogenic properties of anhalonium.
 In October 1915, Crowley visited the Lodge, where he met with Smith.
 Soon after, Smith would be upgraded to the position of Master Magician within the Lodge, and in March 1916 received the Probationer level in the A∴A∴, adopting as his personal magical motto the Latin words Nubem Eripiam ("I will snatch away the cloud").

 Smith's relationship with Nem was strained, and he began an affair with his step-daughter, Katherine.
-In November 1916, the three of them tried to resign from the O.T.O. lodge so as to prevent their problems from affecting the group.
+In November 1916, the three of them tried to resign from O.T.O. lodge so as to prevent their problems from affecting the group.
 Their resignations were rejected, and by January 1917 they were once again active within the lodge.
 Nevertheless, in March the lodge shut down for 13 months, during which time Crowley and Jones scrutinized Smith's diaries to ascertain his magical progress.
 Katherine became pregnant with Smith's child, who was born in December 1917, and named Noel Talbot-Smith.
 Jones proclaimed that Noel represented "the Crowned and Conquering Child" prophesied in the main Thelemite holy book, The Book of the Law.
 Jones was soon named O.T.O.
 Viceroy for Canada, and in April he re-initiated the lodge at Smith's home, with Smith himself being appointed the lodge's Right Worshipful Master.
-Jones himself claimed that he had undergone a "Great Initiation" and was now an Ipsissimus; his relationship with Crowley broke down, and he subsequently resigned from the O.T.O., deeply disappointing Smith.
+Jones himself claimed that he had undergone a "Great Initiation" and was now an Ipsissimus; his relationship with Crowley broke down, and he subsequently resigned from O.T.O., deeply disappointing Smith.